Guysnacho/kabukabu/README.md

-# kabu
+# kabukabu

-Kabukabu ride sharing
+Kabukabu - Soon to be a ridesharing app built for rural locations

-## Getting Started
+## Brief Breakdown

-This project is a starting point for a Flutter application.
+This project is built on Flutter and is a bit of a passion project for me and my Uncle.

+I'll leave the rest of this stuff as is if I ever need it later.
+Feel free to peruse :)

 A few resources to get you started if this is your first Flutter project:

+#

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)